sorakim-lab/fda-warning-letters-pac-analysis/README.md

 This repository contains the violation-level coding dataset and analysis scripts used in:

-> Kim, S. (2026). *Premature Accountability Convergence: Documentary Form, Computational Mediation, and the Temporal Architecture of Responsibility in Regulated Organizations.* SSRN Preprint.
+> Kim, S. (2026). *Premature Accountability Convergence: How Technology Accelerates Responsibility Stabilization in Organizations.* SSRN Preprint.

 The dataset consists of 160 violation observations extracted from 50 FDA Warning Letters issued to finished pharmaceutical drug product manufacturers between 2016 and 2025 (5 cases per year, purposive sampling).
-The analysis examines how attribution language varies across violation types while final accountability converges uniformly onto the regulated firm — establishing an empirical baseline for the PAC framework.
+The analysis examines how attribution language varies across violation types while final accountability converges uniformly onto the regulated firm — establishing a pre-technological empirical baseline for the PAC framework.

 ---